 As addressed above the allocation relies on Clause 5.3 for permissibility for the residential flat building.
-The proposed modification is considered to be not inconsistent with the objectives of both zones.
-The caring out of the development in this form is desirable given the long thin length of the site and separation of the rear building from the surrounding commercial uses.
+The proposed modification is considered to be consistent with the objectives of both zones.
+The proposed modification does not alter the developments compliance with this clause.